“I’m not creative.”

 Illumination

 This is the “Eureka” moment that many of us spend our days questing after.
 When it hits, the creative urge is so incredibly strong that we lose track of what else is happening.
-The driving impulse is to get whatever is going on in our head down into whatever medium it’s intended to go.
+The driving impulse is to get whatever is going on in our heads down into whatever medium it’s intended for.

 The most frustrating thing for me is that the “illumination” moments happen at the most inopportune times.
 They invariably happen when I’m in the shower, when I’m driving by myself, when I’m working out, or when I’m sitting in mind-numbing meetings that I can’t get out of.
 Of course, the bad part is as I said above: the impulse is to get the idea out as soon as possible, so it’s not at all uncommon for me to stop showering, driving, or working out and run to the nearest notepad – and, in meetings, I start purging immediately anyway.
 I’ve yet to gain enough clout to excuse myself from the meetings, but I’m working on it.